fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 * [Type Constraints in Data Declaration Haskell](https://stackoverflow.com/questions/40825878/type-constraints-in-data-declaration-haskell)
 * [GADTs vs. MultiParamTypeClasses](https://stackoverflow.com/questions/10994508/gadts-vs-multiparamtypeclasses)

-* Data Kinds
+#### DataKinds

 * What is kind?
 * What is the kind `*`?
 What is the kind `Type`?
 * What is the data type promotion?
 * What is the main goal for using `DataKinds`?
 * Is apostrophe (' symbol) required in a name of a promoted data type?
 * Are types with promoted kinds inhabited?
 * Can we create a function from a regular data type into promoted one and vice versa?
 * What are types which can't be promoted?
 * How can heterogenous lists be implemented with `DataKinds` and `GADTs`?
 * What are the dependent types and how `DataKinds` allow us to get closer to them?

 #### Resources